-It focuses on real local, national and global issues/challenges that will affect you, both now and in the future.
+Geography focuses on local, national and global issues/challenges that will affect you, both now and in the future.
+For example, you will learn about issues concerning sustainable urban growth, alternative energy and resource management, and the mitigation of natural hazards.